sethreidnz/react-introduction-tutorial/03-Converting-HTML-To-JSX.md

 git checkout step-3
 ```

 Converting out HTML into JSX is pretty straight forward.
 The main things you need to watch out for is `class` becoming `className` and making sure you always close your tags.
-Also
+Also remember
-in the `render` method you must have only one root component.
+in the `render` method you can only have only one root component.

 Now if you look in `src/App.js` you will see this: